 The Reference Scenario provides a starting point onwhich to built alternate future scenarios and a 'baseline' set of indicator outputs for comparision with any alternate scenarios.
 To find out more about the Waikato Reference Scenario and its projection into the future - Click here...

-An upgrade of the WISE model is being undertaken during 2019/2020.
-Following on from improvements in V1.5 the new version (V1.6) will have a number of other improvements.
-These include: New modelling start date of 2018 and includes an updates starting land use map for 2018 Up-to-date zoning and growth strategy information for the regional territorial authorities... >>
+An upgrade of the WISE model has recently been undertaken.
+Following on from improvements in V1.5 the new version (V1.6) features a number of other improvements.
+These include: New modelling start date of 2018 and includes an updates starting land use map for 2018 Up-to-date zoning and growth strategy information for the regional territorial authorities A... >>